1

 "Yeah, you tryin' to play?"

-"Let's go, how do we get the chess board?"
+"Let's do it.
+Uhh, how do we get the chess board?"

-"Go up to the guard station there and give him your ID and he’ll give you the chess board and pieces."
+"It’s just like getting a razor, go up to the guard station and give him your ID and he’ll give you the set."

 Great, of course I have to go talk to Evil Cricket.

 "Can I get the chess set, please?"
-I say as I'm holding up my ID for the copper to take.
+I say, holding up my ID for the copper to take.

 He stares at me dead in the eye for a few moments before snatching my ID and getting the items for me.
 Right as I grab the game, he startles me by barking at someone walking laps behind me.
 "HEY YOU, PULL UP YOUR PANTS, I DON'T WANNA SEE YOUR ASS HANGING OUT!"